hashicorp/vagrant/website/docs/source/v2/boxes/format.html.md

 you always use a metadata file alongside a box file, but direct box files are supported for legacy reasons in Vagrant.

-Box files are compressed using tar, tar.gz, or zip.
+Box files are compressed using `tar`, `tar.gz`, or `zip`.
 The contents of the archive can be anything, and is specific to each [provider](/v2/providers/index.html).
 Vagrant core itself only unpacks the boxes for use later.

-Within the archive, Vagrant does expect a single file: "metadata.json".
+Within the archive, Vagrant does expect a single file: `metadata.json`.
 This is a JSON file that is completely unrelated to the above "box metadata" component.
 This file must contain at least the "provider" key with the provider the box is for.
 Vagrant uses this to verify the provider of the box.
-For example, if your box was for VirtualBox, the metadata.json would look like this:
+For example, if your box was for VirtualBox, the `metadata.json` would look like this:

 ```json
 {